2020PB/police-brutality/reports/California.md

 Footage shows a protestor sitting on the curb.
 They are bleeding from a wound to the head.
 Other protestors are attempting to treat them.
 Greg Doucette says that, per the journalist who submitted the video, police shot first, then gave the dispersal order.

+Additional footage (link 3) shows other protestors with wounds from riot rounds.

 tags: shoot, projectiles

 id: ca-losangeles-30